720°: Gameplay

-Scattered through the levels are several "map" icons placed on the ground which when activated show a map with the roads, parks, shops, and the player's location marked on it.
+Scattered in the levels are several "map" icons placed on the ground which when activated show a map with the roads, parks, shops, and the player's location marked on it.
 Also scattered about the level are hazards and obstacles; jumping over hazards earns points.

 The player earns points and money for high scores in each event, and doing well at the events earns the cash needed to buy equipment that improves player performance, and a chance at a bronze, silver, or gold medal.
-Completing all four events in all four classes completes the game.
+Completing all four events in all four classes finishes the game.

-Equipment

-There are four types of skating equipment to be purchased at different shops.
-The prices for each are the same, beginning at $25.
-Upon each return to Skate City after visiting a park, the price increases by $25, to a maximum of $250.

-Shoes: Allow higher jumps and faster acceleration.